siberianfox/g2wiki/Gcode-Probes.md

 ## Changes To Probing prior to 100.20
 The following changes were made to probing in firmware build 100.20

 - The probe input is assignable, and must be configured.
-Previously it was hard wired to Zmin or Zmax
+Previously it was hard wired to Zmin or Zmax.
+The Zmin input is assigned by default unless specified in the settings of overridden by a JSON command.
+If the input is changed from Zmin, then Zmin must be de-assigned manually.
-- Probes no longer generate an automatic probe report, Use SRs or {prb:n} request

 - Previously probes were not allowed to have ABC axes.
-Now they can
+Now they can.